 The following serial Fortran solvers for ordinary differential equation (ODE) initial value problems were written at LLNL.
-All are in the Public Domain and are freely available.
+All are in the public domain and are freely available.
+For further information, contact Alan Hindmarsh.

 ODEPACK - A Systematized Collection of ODE Solvers